coreboot/coreboot/Documentation/releases/coreboot-4.22-relnotes.md

 Year.Month.Sub-version naming scheme.
 As such, the next release, scheduled for February of 2024 will be numbered 24.02, with the sub-version of 00 implied.
-If we need to do a fix or future release of the 24.02 release, we’ll append the values .01, .02 and so on to the initial release value.
+If we need to do a fix or future release of the 24.02 release, we'll append the values .01, .02 and so on to the initial release value.

 ### coreboot default branch update

-Immediately after the 4.21 release, the coreboot project changed the default git branch from ‘master’ to ‘main’.
+Immediately after the 4.21 release, the coreboot project changed the default git branch from 'master' to 'main'.
 For the first couple of months after the change, The master branch was synced with the main branch several times a day, allowing people time to update any scripts.
 As of 2023-11-01, the sync rate has slowed to once a week.
 This will